hijiangtao/glmaps/README.md

 ## What is glmaps?

-A node package full of bunch of earth and map visualization examples based on Three.js and Deck.gl, easy to learn and use.
+`glmaps` is a project full of bunch of earth and map visualization examples based on Three.js and Deck.gl, as well as some tutorials for visualization beginners.
+Easy to learn and use.

 ## MENU